 We keep searching for methods.

-When you all you need to do is to pay attention to your mind and understand it.
+All you need to do is pay attention to your mind and understand it.
 Not with the information you have gathered, but with your own eyes or mind.

 Remember what we learned about boredom.